skip to main content

 Cut redundant ideas, words and phrases

-Avoid using words with similar meanings.
-Drop one and see if your sentence still makes sense: protrude, not protrude out; either if or when, not if and when; result, not end result; square, not square in shape; experience, not past experience; demolished, not totally demolished.
+Avoid using wordy phrases and multiple words with similar meanings or unhelpful redundancies.
+For example, try protrude, not protrude out; either if or when, not if and when; result, not end result; square, not square in shape; experience, not past experience; demolished, not totally demolished; visible, not visible to the eye; complete or finished, not completely finished; four hours, not four hours of time; 5 feet high, not 5 feet in height.

 Later, go through your document and ask yourself if you're repeating information needlessly.
 If so, combine your thoughts or remove the matching ideas.